fureyc/proxsgd-quantile-regression/README.md

 ## Method summary

 The proposed estimator minimizes the empirical quantile regression objective using proximal stochastic subgradient descent.
-For a quantile level `tau`, the method uses mini-batches to compute stochastic subgradients of the pinball loss and applies a coordinate-wise proximal update for optional `l1` regularization.
+For a specified quantile level, the method uses mini-batches to compute stochastic subgradients of the pinball loss and applies a coordinate-wise proximal update for optional `l1` regularization.

 The implementation supports: